FedericoAureliano/uclidfc/README.md

 - [Install Z3](https://github.com/Z3Prover/z3)
 - [Install CVC4](https://github.com/CVC4/CVC4)

-## Users

-### Compile
+## Compile

 Just add the bin folder to your path: uclidfc will automatically compile the first time you run it.
 Note, uclidfc will not automatically recompile if you make changes to its source code.
 To recompile, run `sbt assembly`.

-### Run on JVM
+## Run on JVM

 ```
 uclidfc [options] <file> ...